edgeworx/docs/content/en/docs/guides/2-build.md

 ## 9. Run your application

 Using your IDE, run your Python code.
 Don't set any breakpoints at first because that will prevent you from seeing the video stream.
-If you followed the code reference above directly and you have all of the required Python libraries installed, your Darcy AI application should run successfully and stay running until you stop the program execution.
+If you get an error initializing the camera, ensure that your IDE has permissions to access the camera on your device.
+If you followed the code reference above directly and you have all  the required Python libraries installed, your Darcy AI application should run successfully and stay running until you stop the program execution.

 ## 10. View your real-time Darcy AI application video output